Exequiel3k/datasciencetest/Conclusions.md

   summarise(avg = mean(transaction_amount))
 ```

-If we take into considering all of the factors, users that call still generate more revenue in the long-run.
+If we take into considering all of the factors, users that call still generate more revenue in average on the long-run.
    - Control group --> Average of 22.2
    - Test group --> Average of 28.2